-Specifically, one of the critical backbones of a private placement offering is the escrow agent.
-An escrow agent is a neutral, third-party that safely holds investor funds for your offering.
+One of the critical backbones of a private placement offering is the escrow agent.
+An escrow agent is a neutral, third party that safely holds investor funds for your offering.

 In some instances, an escrow account is a requirement for your offering.
-In other situations, it’s good practice and helps reassure investors that funds are protected and can be returned in the event the investor isn’t qualified or the offering is unsuccessful.
-For new issuers or sponsors without an established reputation this can be a significant benefit for investors, and an effective selling point.
+In other situations, it is good practice and helps reassure investors funds are protected and can be returned in the event the investor is not qualified or the offering is unsuccessful.
+For new issuers, or sponsors without an established reputation, this can be a significant benefit for investors, and an effective selling point.

 As a guidepost for engaging an escrow agent, below is an overview that covers when you should bring in an escrow agent to your capital raise plan and top considerations for selecting an escrow agent.

 When to engage your escrow agent

-When raising capital for your securities offering, the sooner you establish your escrow account, the better.
-Establishing an escrow account with a financial institution is often a requirement in a fund offering sold through private placements, and this step can be a bottleneck in the process if not considered in advance.
+When raising capital for your securities or private placement offering, the sooner you establish your escrow account the better.
+Establishing an escrow account with a financial institution is often a requirement in a fund offering sold through private placements—this step can be a bottleneck in the process if not considered in advance.

 Proactively selecting your escrow agent as you create the investor presentation gives you a comprehensive and prepared pitch to offer your potential investors.
 This concurrent timing allows for maximum flexibility and efficiency when you are ready to launch.

 Top considerations for selecting escrow agents

 Whether you are independently selecting your escrow agent or working with a team of advisors for a referral, there are some vital capabilities to consider.
-Overall, an escrow agent will help protect assets during your capital raise and can provide investors with assurances that funds can be returned in the event certain conditions of the offering are not met.
+Overall, an escrow agent will help protect assets during your capital raise and can provide investors with assurances funds can be returned in the event certain conditions of the offering are not met.

 Beyond the foundational benefits of an escrow account, look for the following characteristics in an agent: